DETAILED ACTION

 In this case, the UE1 105 corresponds to the claimed “a first device”, the UE2 106 corresponds to the claimed “a second device”, and the location server 120 corresponds to the claimed “a third device”, so that the “third device” receives all information specified by the claim from both the first and the second devices and performs location determination.

-Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Bao usage of a location server to receive all raw information from the devices measuring the distance between them, in the system of Smith.
+Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Bao usage of a location server to receive all raw information (including time differences and displacement information) from the devices determining relative location, in the system of Smith.
 Doing so would have allowed to determine position of both devices at a centralized place, such as location server.

 Claim 9 is rejected under 35 U.S.C.
 103 as being unpatentable over US 20160127871 (Smith) in view of US 20220244344 (Bao) as applied to claim 8 above, and further in view of US 20210311203 (Reis).